Pablo Maffeo: Girona

 On 13 January 2016, after signing a new three-year contract with City, Maffeo joined Segunda División club Girona FC on loan until June.
 He made his professional debut on 7 February, replacing Borja García in a 1–1 home draw against Gimnàstic de Tarragona.

 On 27 December 2016, it was announced Maffeo would rejoin Girona on loan until the end of the season.
 On 15 April 2017, he was sent-off in stoppage time of the 3–3 away draw with CD Tenerife.
 He contributed one goal from 14 appearances in a first-ever promotion to La Liga.

 Maffeo agreed to a third loan spell at the Estadi Montilivi on 31 July 2017.
 He made his debut in the competition on 19 August, starting in a 2–2 home draw against Atlético Madrid.

 When Maffeo played against FC Barcelona, he man-marked Lionel Messi superbly.
 This prompted the latter to name the former as the toughest opponent that he had ever faced.

 VfB Stuttgart

 On 14 May 2018, Maffeo signed a five-year contract with VfB Stuttgart, with the deal being made effective on 1 July.
 His first appearance in the Bundesliga took place on 26 August, in a 1–0 away loss to 1.
 FSV Mainz 05 where he featured the full 90 minutes.

 Maffeo was loaned back to Girona on 20 June 2019.
 On 8 September 2020, he joined SD Huesca also in a temporary deal but with an option to make the move permanent.
 He scored his first goal in the Spanish top division five days later, in the 1–1 draw at Villarreal CF.

 Mallorca

 On 7 July 2021, Maffeo joined RCD Mallorca on a season-long loan.
 On 29 June 2022, he agreed to a permanent four-year contract.

+International career

+Maffeo was a youth international for Spain.
+On 10 November 2023, he was called up by Argentina manager Lionel Scaloni for games against Uruguay and Brazil in the 2026 FIFA World Cup qualifiers, being eligible to play for the latter country through his mother.

 Personal life

 Maffeo's younger brother, Víctor, is also a footballer and a defender.
+He is of Italian descent on his father's side and of Argentine descent on his mother's.